vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

 - `data_dir` (string): The path to the directory in which the state data is stored.
 If this is not set, it is derived from the global `data_dir` setting.
-- `batch.min_bytes` (integer): This specifies the target size a locally-stored part must reach before it is uploaded.
+- `batch.min_part_bytes` (integer): This specifies the target size a locally-stored part must reach before it is uploaded.
 Due to the limitations of the S3 API, this has an minimum value of 5MB, which is also the default value when `upload_interval` is set.
-- `upload_interval` (string): When should the sink complete the upload process and initiate a new one.
-If this is unset, the existing batch-based object creation mechanism is used. the following values are permitted:
-  - `"hourly"`: Complete the upload at the end of the hour exactly.
-  - `"daily"`: Complete the upload at midnight local time each day.
-  - `"at TIME"`: Complete the upload at a specific time each day.
+If this is larger or equal to `batch.max_bytes`, the batches will always be uploaded as single objects.

 ### Implementation